Big Bad

-Big Bad (abbreviated to BB or BBEG for big bad evil guy) is a term to describe a major recurring adversary, usually the chief villain or antagonist in a particular broadcast season, originally used by the Buffy the Vampire Slayer television series.
+Big Bad is a term to describe a major recurring adversary, usually the chief villain or antagonist in a television series or a particular broadcast season of a series, originally used by the series Buffy the Vampire Slayer.
 It has since been used to describe annual villains in other television series, and has also been used in scholarly work discussing Buffy the Vampire Slayer.

+In gaming, this term is often abbreviated BBEG, which stands for "Big Bad Evil Guy/Gal," a tradition that began on message boards for the tabletop role-playing game Dungeons & Dragons.

 On Buffy the Vampire Slayer

 The term "Big Bad" was originally used on American television program Buffy the Vampire Slayer (which aired 1997–2003).
 According to author Kevin Durand (2009), "While Buffy confronts various forms of evil during each episode, each season of Buffy the Vampire Slayer had its own 'big bad' villain who dominates throughout the season.
 The power of the 'big bad' always threatens to end the world, but Buffy ultimately overcomes him or her in the season finale."
 The series balanced its episodic stories with advancing that season's big bad story arc.

 The term was originally used in the episode "Bewitched, Bothered and Bewildered", in which Buffy Summers describes the newly soulless Angel as "the big, bad thing in the dark".
 The prior episode, "Phases", has Xander Harris "being" the werewolf and saying, "I'm the big, bad wolf."
 The phrase may originate in various fairy tales (particularly "Three Little Pigs" and the related song) about the "Big Bad Wolf".
 The phrase "big bad" by itself as a noun was first used on screen in Season 3, in the episode "Gingerbread" where Buffy says that an occult symbol is harmless, "not a big bad".
 Slang generation was encouraged in the writers' room.
 Marti Noxon, writer and eventually showrunner, said that "Big Bad" was used "long before the characters themselves started using the phrase".
 Using "big bad" as a noun instead of using as an adjective is a functional shift, which was done often on the show.

 The first "Big Bad" villain on the program was The Master, played by Mark Metcalf.
 According to author Jan Jagodzinski, the battle between Buffy and the evil Master is "the central issue of season one"; The Master, like all the "big bads", is a "symptom of postmodernity".